 Geared toward sophomores, juniors, and seniors, the retreat will focus on contemporary narrative poems and be held at in Jeffersonville, Vermont.

-The event will run from 9:00-5:00 pm.
-The retreat is limited to 10 participants in order to ensure a high-quality experience.
+The event will run from 9:00-5:00 pm. click for more The retreat is limited to 10 participants in order to ensure a high-quality experience.
 As a follow-up to the retreat, students will be invited to participate in Poetry People on Tuesday, October 11 at Jeffersonville’s Varnum Library to share their work if they wish.

 The retreat program is a great way to meet students’ Personalized Learning Plans as well as several of Vermont’s Common Core Standards: